A Musical Tragical Comedy in Two and a Half Acts

 The stage is set in modern-day New York City, where clerks of the swanky Montague’s Department store and the second-rate Capulet’s Discount Mart meet in the street to trade insults.
 Naturally, the heirs to these two retail empires, Romeo and Harriet, fall in love.
 It would be a real tragedy to miss out on this one!

-Directed by Shileah Corey, Choreographed by Indeah Thomaier, and featuring a cast of Elementary and Middle School students from all over the Pugest Sound area.
+Directed by Shileah Corey and featuring a cast of Elementary and Middle School students from all over the Pugest Sound area.

 August 14-15, 2010